 - Medications must be picked up by the last day of the school year.
 We are not permitted to keep medications over the summer.
 Medications left at the school will be discarded on, or soon after, the last day of classes.

 - Children with a fever of 100.5 or higher will be sent home.
 The child may not return to school until he/she is fever free for 24 hours without fever-reducing medications.
 This is for the well-being of all our children, faculty and staff.

-- Suspicion of highly contagious conditions (Pink Eye, Impetigo, etc.) will be addressed immediately.
+- Suspicion of highly contagious conditions (Pink Eye, Impetigo, head lice, etc.) will be addressed immediately.
 The student must be removed from school as quickly as possible and seen by a physician.
 Speedy initiation of treatment, where indicated, will enable the student to return to school quickly.

 - Concussion Protocols: Please forward a copy of the protocol to the Nursing office as soon as possible as we also need to be aware of potential restrictions & recommendations.
 This is especially important in the case of students who need to come to the Nursing office for scheduled or “as needed” rest periods. **It is also important to advise us, in writing, when the student is cleared to return to normal activities.